weecology/sad-comparison/intro.md

 Questions answered with the data
-Two major focuses in ecology in general, and macroecology in particular are pattern and process.
-In chapter 1, I demonstrated something about how more data are better by competing several forms of the species abundance distribution something about can't remember, got interrupted.
-In chapter 3, I used the data I compiled to additional test something about process and neutral theory.
+Two major focuses in ecology in general, and macroecology in particular are pattern and process.  <!--In chapter 1, I demonstrated something about how more data are better by competing several forms of the species abundance distribution something about can't remember, got interrupted.
+In chapter 3, I used the data I compiled to additional test something about process and neutral theory.-->